14 Best Ways to Reduce RTO Charges in eCommerce in 2023

 Strategies to Decrease RTOs in eCommerce with WareIQ

 According to a recent study by KPMG, return shipments can make up to 20% of total shipments in e-commerce.
-This rate climbs to 40% in case of Cash on delivery (COD) orders.
+This rate climbs to 40% in the case of Cash on delivery (COD) orders.
 Return to Origin (RTO) is a nightmare for sellers as it significantly increases the logistic costs.
 RTOs rates are expected to increase even further in India with demand surges in tier 2 and 3 cities.
 Given the situation, reverse logistics has become an integral part of a business plan.
 Given the convenience of online shopping and the lack of risk, buyers can frequently return items without second thoughts.
 RTO logistics become extremely important to decrease this trend as well as the costs involved.

 The sheer amount of revenue lost by companies through return items is about 20% of the sale, and that’s exactly where WareIQ pitches in to help you save the costs.
 We optimize your return order logistics and improve overall efficiency with the help of insights derived from customer data, customer retention metrics and return policies.